sfu-bigdata/tali-mycroft-precise/README.md

 wsl docker compose run tali-mycroft-precise source .venv/bin/activate
 ```
+If you are running for the first time, create network using: `docker network create -d bridge secretsauce`
 After the source is activated, you can start recording your voice and training your own wake-word.
 For further instructions follow the commands from this [wiki][wiki].

 [wiki]:https://github.com/MycroftAI/mycroft-precise/wiki/Training-your-own-wake-word